MartinFk/VRQuestionnaireToolkit/README.md

 3. Robert S. Kennedy, Norman E. Lane, Kevin S. Berbaum, and Michael G. Lilienthal.
 1993.
 Simulator Sickness Questionnaire: An Enhanced Method for Quantifying Simulator Sickness.
 The International Journal of Aviation Psychology 3, 3: 203–220. https://doi.org/10.1207/s15327108ijap0303_3
 4. Holger Regenbrecht and Thomas Schubert.
 2002.
 Real and Illusory Interactions Enhance Presence in Virtual Environments.
 Presence: Teleoperators and Virtual Environments https://doi.org/10.1162/105474602760204318
 5. Martin Usoh, Ernest Catena, Sima Arman, and Mel Slater.
 2000.
 Using Presence Questionnaires in Reality.
 Presence: Teleoperators and Virtual Environments
+6. Daniel Roth and Marc Erich Latoschik.
+"Construction of the Virtual Embodiment Questionnaire (VEQ)."
+IEEE Annals of the History of Computing 26.12 (2020): 3546-3556.